flashbots/flashbots-docs/docs/flashbots-core/overview.md

 Flashbots Core consists of [mev-geth](https://github.com/flashbots/mev-geth), a patch on top of the go-ethereum client, along with the [mev-relay](https://github.com/flashbots/mev-relay-js), a transaction bundle relayer.

-The latest version is v0.2.
+Flashbots Core is currently on version [v0.2](/flashbots-core/releases/v0.2-release).

 ## Why Flashbots Core?
 Throughout the second half of 2020 and begining of 2021, a spike in Ethereum usage has revealed a set of negative externalities brought by MEV.
 These include network congestion (i.e. p2p network load) and chain congestion (i.e. block space usage) caused by inefficient communication between PGA bot operators and miners for transaction order preference.
 These negative externalities create a deadweight loss which is shouldered by regular Ethereum users though high gas price volatility and artificially scarce blockspace.